FMK-3 submachine gun

-The FMK-3 is a selective fire blowback-operated submachine gun of Argentine origin designed by Fabricaciones Militares in 1974.
-Around 30,000 were produced for the Argentine military by 1991.
+The FMK-3 is a selective fire blowback-operated submachine gun of Argentinian origin designed by Fabricaciones Militares in 1974.
+Around 30,000 were produced for the Argentinian military by 1991.

 Development

 In the 1950s, the FMAP DM (Fábrica Militar de Armas Portables Domingo Matheu), belonging to the Dirección General de Fabricaciones Militares, acquired the production rights of a copy of the U.S. M3 A1 submachine gun, more commonly known as the "Grease Gun".
-This Argentine version was chambered for 9×19mm cartridges, as opposed to the .45 ACP in the original model.
-The DGFM released two versions called PAM 1 and PAM 2, with and without handle latch.
+This Argentinian version was chambered for 9×19mm cartridges, as opposed to the .45 ACP in the original model.
+The DGFM released two versions called PAM 1 and PAM 2, with and without a handle latch.